 It is organized by the members of the Velux-project “Towards Balance and Boundaries in Public Discourse: Expressing and Perceiving Online Hate Speech (XPEROHS)”.

 Jörg Meibauer (Johannes Gutenberg University Mainz)

-We invite contributions concerning all linguistic and social aspects of hate speech, including but not limited to:
+We invite contributions concerning all linguistic and social aspects of hate speech.
+You can participate in the conference: